 Oversight of the Saltzman Community Services Center, 2001–2005

 Interim Dean of the Library, 1997–2000

-Consultant, Manager in the non-profit and higher education market, KPMG (then Peat Marwick and Main) 1985 - 1988
+Consultant, Manager in the non-profit and higher education market, KPMG (previously Peat Marwick and Main) 1985 – 1988

 Visiting Assistant Professor of Archaeology, Brown University, 1977-1978

 Associate Director, Brown University Expeditions in the Mediterranean, 1977-2000

 Associate Curator of Antiquities at Rhode Island School of Design, 1975-1977

 M.S., Library and Information Science, Palmer School of Library and Information Science, Long Island University 2000

 B.A., Classics, Brown University (Phi Beta Kappa, with honors) 1969